Spiritual Awakening Experiences

 At that point, life became a tornado of mind/body/spirit expansion.
 Anything that occurred, positive or negative, was distilled through a new filter of expanded consciousness.
 There was a great deal of dismantling to be done; my rewiring by Spirit entailed loss, loneliness and complete ruthlessness when it came to being honest about who I was and what I needed to change.
 Yet through all of it was a knowledge that this was only for my betterment – that if I could get through this radical spiritual surgery I would come out on the other side whole, awake and aware of my place in the world.

-Now, more than twenty years later, the metaphysical dance continues.
+Now, decades later, the metaphysical dance continues.
 My life is profoundly changed.
 Because I was willing to go through those ordeals, I am a teacher, a counselor, a healer, an inspirational voice.
 I truly am living my bliss.
 Is it all perfect?
 Far from it.
 No one is ever “complete” with their Divine Adventure until they’re out of the body at the end of their present incarnation.
 But my lively encounters all bring with them the opportunity to refine my purpose, create my passion, and, perhaps, be present and instrumental in someone else’s Spiritual Awakening Experiences.